AntoniKania/NAI/04-decision-tree-and-svm-classification/README.md

 5 Master
 6 Doctorate

-We calculating prolability of be satisfied at work
+Classification if person is satisfied with their job

-Due to small amout of surveyed people - accuracy level of predictions is low (~40%)
+Due to small amount of surveyed people - accuracy level of predictions is low (~40%)

 ##### Pima indians diabetes
 Dataset fetched from https://machinelearningmastery.com/standard-machine-learning-datasets/

-We calculating prolability of having diabetes
+Classification if person has diabetes

-##### Titanic pasangers list
+##### Titanic passengers list
 Dataset fetched from https://github.com/datasciencedojo/datasets/blob/master/titanic.csv

-We calculating prolability of surviving disaster
+Classification if person survives the accident

 #### Visualisation of the decision tree and svn.
 ![decision_tree](media/decision_tree.png)